dhanushkandagatla/Loan-Default-Prediction-System-Lending-club-dataset-/README.md

 LOAN REPAYMENT PREDICTION

-The repository consists of the project ipynb file along with the orginal and cleaned data set
+The repository consists of the project ipynb file along with cleaned data set